koaning/mktestdocs/README.md

 ## Usage

 Let's say that you're using [mkdocs](https://squidfunk.github.io/mkdocs-material/getting-started/) for your documentation.
-Then you're writing down markdown to explain how your python packages works.
-It'd be great if you could run your unit tests against them.
-You can use this package to write unit-tests for that.
+Then you're writing down markdown to explain how your Python packages work.
+It'd be a shame if a codeblock had an error in it, so it'd be great if you could run your unit tests against them.

+This package allows you to do _just that_.
+Here's an example:

 ```python
 import pathlib